 Of the 140 mini drop-off points initially planned, a total of 109 were built below ground and 14 above.
 The lower number compared to the plan is due to the presence of underground utilities found after starting the work, which prevented the tanks from being installed.
-23 underground drop-off points were activated in March 2018 in the fourth and last district of the old town: Santo Stefano.

 With Riciclandino we help the environment and schools